 For more information about hunter hosts, please contact your local Alberta Environment and Parks (AEP) Office:

 Read more frequently asked questions:

-If you have more questions about purchasing hunting licences in Alberta, contact the IBM WINRELM Help Desk:
+If you have more questions about purchasing hunting licences in Alberta, contact the RELM Help Desk:

 Learn more about hunting regulations in Alberta: